Vyral/base-template/_posts/2018-12-20-its-time-to-join-the-john-schuster-group.md

 This drives massive demand to our team, meaning that we need agents who can provide the exceptional service our clients expect and deserve.&nbsp;

-In 2018 we sold an average of one home each day, and achieved more than $100 million in sales volume.
+In 2018, we sold an average of one home each day and achieved more than $100 million in sales volume.
 Even after all that success, we’re still looking forward.
 We want to grow even more in 2019, and we want you with us when we do.&nbsp;

 So if you’re thinking of making a change, are ready to grow your business, and are excited about working in a fun, collaborative atmosphere, then **please [fill out this form](http://www.johnschustergroup.com/join-our-team.php){: target="_blank"} so we can meet and discuss your future.&nbsp;**